Gilbert-Wuu/Image-Generation-from-Customer-Reviews/README.md

 HF_KEY="your_huggingface_api_key"
 ```

-### 4. Run the Notebooks in VS Code
+### 4. Run the Project

-1. Open the `IMAGE GEN FROM REVIEWS` folder in Visual Studio Code.
+1. Open the `Agentic_Product_Image_Generator.ipynb` file in Google Colab (recommended for GPU access) or VS Code.
-2. Make sure you select the Python interpreter from your virtual environment (`venv`).
-3. Open `RAGandPromptGenerationCode.ipynb` and run the cells sequentially to process the data and generate prompts.
-4. Open `Image_Generation_from_Prompt.ipynb` and run the cells to generate images based on the prompts.
-Generated images will be saved in the `output/` directory.

-## 🛠️ Key Technologies

-* **Language Models**: OpenAI GPT-4, DALL-E 3
-* **Image Generation**: Stable Diffusion
-* **Vector Database**: Pinecone
-* **Frameworks**: LangChain, LlamaIndex, PyTorch, Diffusers
+2. Select a GPU Runtime (e.g., T4, L4, or A100 in Colab).
+3. Run all cells sequentially.
+The Agent will:
+    - Initialize LLMs and Diffusion Models.

+    - Generate a descriptive prompt from the embedded product data.

+    - Call both Stable Diffusion and DALL-E 3 to generate and save the final images.